UbhiTS/outlook-domain-mail-organizer/README.md

 ## Motivation
 1. Having a very **noisy inbox** and **missing important customer mails** due to promotions, trainings, dl groups etc.
-2. Creating and managing **rules** for each and every customer to land mails in specific folders
+2. **Creating and managing rules** for each and every customer to land mails in specific folders
 3. Reduce the repetitive task of dragging and dropping these specific mails that land in your inbox regardless of rules
-   - Someone else from your organization replies to the mail thread
+   - **Someone else from your organization replies to the mail thread**
-   - You are cc'd on an important thread
+   - **You are cc'd on a customer thread**
-4. Hard to keep a track of most active customers/requests.
+4. Hard to **keep a track of most active customers/requests**.
-   - The latest customer with a request automatically moves to the top of your list
+   - The latest customer with a request **automatically moves to the top of your list**

 ## How to install
 1. Download the code, compile it in Visual Studio (with VSTO development plugin)
-2. Start the project (steps 1 and 2 need to be done one time only)
+2. Start the project **(steps 1 and 2 need to be done one time only)**
 4. Once Outlook starts
-   -  Create a "Customers" folder in the mailbox root
+   -  Create a "Customers" folder in the **mailbox root**
-   -  Create a subfolder for each of your Customer domains you wish to auto organize e.g. if I work with these 4 companies, I will have my folder structure as follows
+   -  Create a subfolder for each of your Customer domains you wish to auto organize
+   -  (e.g. if I work with these 4 companies, I will have my folder structure as follows)
 ```
       Inbox
       Outbox